Adamskoullos/coin-hub/README.md

 ### High level pieces and vision

-- Binance for fiat in/out and buy/sell of crypto
-- Trust Wallet or MetaMask Wallet
-- Integration with Polygon, potentially the zkEVM for the Polygon Zero chain or POS chain
-- 3rd party exchange that allows for options Put selling with fiat to purchase crypto

 1. The application to pull through and analyse the users portfolio
 2. Research and analysis of crypto markets and events
+3. DeFi Dash to compare and analyse similar products
-3. Deposit and withdrawal fiat
+4. Deposit and withdrawal fiat
-4. Buy/sell crypto
+5. Buy/sell crypto
-5. Access and interact with DeXs and DeFi
+6. Access and interact with DeXs and DeFi
-6. Ability to buy crypto via selling puts
+7. Ability to buy crypto via selling puts

-7. AutoInvest Solutions
+8. AutoInvest Solutions
    - Arb FlashLoans
    - Spreading AltCoins (Mean Reversion)

+### Page Ideas

+- Login
+- Portfolio
+- Market Analysis and Events
+- DeFi & DeXes
+- Deposit/Withdrawal of Fiat
+- Exchange Fiat-Crypto, Crypto-Fiat
+- Options Exchange
+- Settings
+  - Wallet Connect
+  - Binance
+  - Details